 I couldn’t eat much chili but what I did eat did provide a tiny bit of pleasure.
 With my head tilted sideways, I had to lay horizontal and guide the spoon over to my mouth.
 I couldn’t lift my head.

-If I did I was surely go to slip from feeling like I was going to die to truly wanting to die.
+If I did I was surely going to slip from feeling like I was going to die to truly wanting to die.

-Without knowing it Becky and I managed to turn the boat completely around.
+Without knowing it Becky and me managed to turn the boat completely around.
 I looked out on our plotter and saw that we were heading back to Charleston!